Skip to content

 Most people don't go looking for living room art on a calm afternoon.
 They look because something is bugging them: a blank wall above a new sofa, a room that feels unfinished, a piece that turned out too small once it was up, or a TV that swallows the whole wall.
 The good news is that the living room rewards a clear method.
 Get the wall and the scale right, and the rest — style, color, subject — becomes the fun part instead of the stressful one.

 This guide walks you through the way a designer actually makes the call, so you finish more certain about what belongs on your wall — not buried in fifty ideas.
-Fine Art Canvas has been making canvas art since 1989, and every piece is hand-made to order, so the size and format you choose are the ones we build.
+Designed in California.
+Hand-made to order.
+Fine Art Canvas has been making canvas art since 1989, and every piece comes with free 90-day returns and a 1-year warranty.

 The reason living room art feels overwhelming is that most people start by asking "what's my style?" — an enormous, open question.
 Designers start somewhere narrower and far easier: which wall, and what is that wall's job?
 The wall decides the scale and shape; the scale and shape narrow the field to a handful of pieces; only then does style choose between them.
 It's a method you can reuse in every room — identify the wall first, and let everything else follow.